Proven-Paradox/shaper-system/Modules/Summoning.md

 #### Extra Options
 Prerequisites: [Advanced Summon](#advanced-summon)
-You may choose to increase the Upkeep of Summon by 1.
+You may choose to increase the Upkeep of Advanced Summon by 1.
 If you do, you may choose an additional Advanced Option.

 #### Elemental Summons
 Prerequisites: [Elemental Attunement](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#elemental-attunement)